Skip to main content

 One of the oldest renewable energy sources is hydropower.
 More than 70 percent of the earth’s surface area is water, and there is a considerable amount of energy stored in that water that we can harness to generate electricity.

 Hydropower is energy generated from water.
 It comes in many forms, from run-of-river to pumped storage to wave energy.
-Hydropower is one of the oldest renewable energy sources for generating electricity (known as hydroelectricity), and today remains the largest individual source of renewable electricity generation in the U.S.
+Hydropower is one of the oldest renewable energy sources for generating electricity (known as hydroelectricity), and today remains the most significant individual source of renewable electricity generation in the U.S.

 Regardless of the exact mechanism behind each individual hydropower source, the basic principle of hydropower is that we can use moving water to spin turbines and generate electricity

-We can also harness hydropower from sources like the tides (tidal power) and ocean waves (wave energy).
-These sources don’t rely on the water cycle directly; rather, tidal power and wave energy come from the gravitational pull of the moon and wind blowing across the ocean’s surface, respectively.
+We can also harness hydropower from tides (tidal power) and ocean waves (wave energy).
+These sources don’t rely on the water cycle directly; instead, tidal power and wave energy come from the gravitational pull of the moon and wind blowing across the ocean’s surface, respectively.

 According to the Energy Information Administration (EIA), hydropower accounted for about seven percent of overall U.S. electricity generation in 2018.
 Hydroelectricity used to be the dominant renewable energy source for electricity in the country, but as technologies like wind and solar continue to grow in popularity, hydropower’s overall share of the electricity mix has decreased over time.